November 2019 Spanish general election: Parties and lists

+Campaign

 Timetable

 The November 2019 Spanish general election was the first to apply the new electoral procedures introduced for election re-runs as a result of the experience of the 2015–2016 political deadlock leading to the June 2016 election.
 This consisted of a special, simplified process, including a shortening of deadlines, electoral campaigning, the lifting of signature requirements if these had been already met for the immediately previous election and the possibility of maintaining lists and coalitions without needing to go through the same pre-election procedures again.
 The key dates are listed below (all times are CET.
 The Canary Islands used WET (UTC+0) instead):